sinequa/sba-angular/docs/modules/vanilla-search/vanilla-search.md

 - The `select()` method performs custom actions, depending on the category of suggestion.
 For example, recent documents are directly opened, via `previewService.openRoute()`, saved queries are searched in the `/search` route, etc.

-Further more, the search form is enhanced with a bunch of options, displayed once hovered or focused, leveraging the search experience :
+Furthermore, the search form displays the following options (when focused or hovered), to enrich the search experience :

 ![Search form]({{site.baseurl}}assets/modules/search-form-options.png){: .d-block .mx-auto }

 - The `clear` button allows users to reset the content of the search input (text and/or fielded search items).
-- The `filter` button provides the ability to decide wether the applied search criteria should be kept while chaining different searches.
+- The `filter` button provides the ability to decide wether the applied search criteria should be kept while searching for new text.
 - The `microphone` button enables the voice recognition and thus a vocal search.
 Notice that this option is browser-related.
 - The last button on the top right is responsible of displaying the `advanced search form`.